jjalt/exercise/docs.md

-This documentation describes how to use the Karel manual toothbrush.
+This book describes how to use the Karel manual toothbrush.

-Note that this toothbrush is totally bogus to use for children, adults, pets and wildlife.
+Note that this shoebrush is totally bogus to use for children, adults, pets and wildlife.